TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     -   IPOs dispatcher
 -   Once initialized, the kernel starts applications in the user space and lets the user to log in.

-## Control group (cgroup)
+## Control group

-Cgroup is a logical box that holds the resource limits of a process, i.e., defining the maximum amount of CPU, memory, and I/O a process can use.
+Control group (cgroup) is a logical box that holds the resource limits of a process, i.e., defining the maximum amount of CPU, memory, and I/O a process can use.

 ## Namespace